linkml/linkml/docs/faq/general.md

 gentle introduction to these topics.

 LinkML schemas are maintained as YAML files, so it helps to have some basic understanding of YAML syntax.
-Many developers will use IDEs for editing YAML, which helps avoid a lot of common pitfalls.
+Many developers use IDEs for editing YAML, which helps avoid a lot of common pitfalls.
 You may want the advice of a local friendly developer on what a good YAML editing environment is for your workflow.

-[schemasheets](https://github.com/linkml/schemasheets) is a tool that allows schemas to be edited as google sheets or excel files.
-Currently it still takes a little bit of technical expertise to get up and running though.
+[schemasheets](https://github.com/linkml/schemasheets) is a tool that allows schemas to be edited as Google sheets or Excel files.
+Currently this still takes a little bit of technical expertise to get up and running, though.

 We recommend managing all of your schema products using GitHub.
 If you have not used GitHub or version control systems before, this may be a little daunting.
-You may need some assistance from someone technical to get you set up with a workflow here.
+You may need some assistance from someone technical to get you set up with a workflow.
 There is a lot of expertise here in the [OBO Foundry](https://obofoundry.org) community, where many non-technical curators autonomously manage their ontologies in GitHub.